First login

 [Exolvra] Change this password from Profile → Security on first login.

 Copy the password — it won’t be shown again.
-If you miss it, stop the gateway, delete the file ~/.exolvra/exolvra.db, and start it fresh to get a new one.
-(That wipes the database, so only do it on a brand-new install.)
+If you miss it on a brand-new install, stop Exolvra, delete the file ~/.exolvra/exolvra.db, and start it fresh to get a new one.
+(That wipes the database, so only do it before you’ve set anything up.
+To reset the password on an established instance, see If something goes wrong below.)

 Open http://localhost:5079/, enter admin and the bootstrap password, and click Sign in.